Israel hints it may not engage Biden on Iran nuclear strategy

 By Dan Williams

-JERUSALEM, Feb 16 (Reuters) - Israel held out the possibility on Tuesday it would not engage with U.S. President Joe Biden on strategy regarding the Iranian nuclear programme if he returns to a 2015 deal with Tehran.
+JERUSALEM, Feb 16 (Reuters) - Israel held out the possibility on Tuesday that it would not engage with U.S. President Joe Biden on strategy regarding the Iranian nuclear programme, urging tougher sanctions and a "credible military threat" against its arch-enemy.

 The remarks by Israel's envoy to Washington came at a touchy juncture for Prime Minister Benjamin Netanyahu.
-Up for re-election next month, he has revived tough rhetoric on Iran while not yet having any direct communication with Biden.
+Up for re-election next month, he has revived hishard line on Iran while not yet having any direct communication with Biden.

-The new administration has said it wants a U.S. return to the 2015 nuclear deal - which former President Donald Trump quit, restoring sanctions on Tehran - if the Iranians recommit to their own obligations.
+The new administration has said it wants a U.S. return to a 2015 nuclear deal with Tehran - which former President Donald Trump quit, restoring sanctions - if the Iranians recommit to their own obligations.
 Washington has also said it wants to confer with allies in the Middle East about such moves.

 "We will not be able to be part of such a process if the new administration returns to that deal," Ambassador Gilad Erdan told Israel's Army Radio.